opensfcc/sfcc-docs/src/pages/index.md

 ## Disclaimer

 The trademarks and product names of Salesforce®, including the mark Salesforce®, are the property of Salesforce.com.
-SFCC DevOps is not affiliated with Salesforce.com, nor does Salesforce.com sponsor or endorse the SFCC DevOps products or website.
-The use of the Salesforce® trademark on this project does not indicate an endorsement, recommendation, or business relationship between Salesforce.com and SFCC DevOps.
+OpenSFCC is not affiliated with Salesforce.com, nor does Salesforce.com sponsor or endorse the OpenSFCC products or website.
+The use of the Salesforce® trademark on this project does not indicate an endorsement, recommendation, or business relationship between Salesforce.com and OpenSFCC.